swiftlang/swift/README.md

 Manager, building for various platforms, running tests after builds, and more.

 There are two primary build systems to use: Xcode and Ninja.
-The Xcode build system allows you to work in Xcode.app, but Ninja is a bit faster and supports more environments.
+The Xcode build system allows you to work in Xcode, but Ninja is a bit faster and supports more environments.

 To build using Ninja, run: